MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-github-copilot-admin.md

 ## Disabling Copilot for individual Enterprise Visual Studio accounts

-In version 17.10, we're introducing two new features to disable Copilot, ensuring that your repository is protected:
+In version 17.10, we're introducing two new features to disable Copilot, ensuring that your repository is protected.

-1. Project administrators can disable Copilot for individual accounts via the [Visual Studio Administrative Templates (ADMX/ADML)](https://www.microsoft.com/en-us/download/details.aspx?id=104405).
+Project administrators can disable Copilot for individual accounts or disabled Copilot altogether via the [Visual Studio Administrative Templates (ADMX/ADML)](https://www.microsoft.com/en-us/download/details.aspx?id=104405).
-1. Copilot can be disabled altogether via [Visual Studio Administrative Templates (ADMX/ADML)](https://www.microsoft.com/en-us/download/details.aspx?id=104405).

 These features provide administrators with greater control over the use of Copilot within their organization.

+To configure and deploy these policies, you can use [Microsoft Intune](https://learn.microsoft.com/en-us/visualstudio/install/administrative-templates?view=vs-2022#deploying-the-policies&preserve-view=true) or the Local Group Policy Editor directly on the client machine.

 ### Configure Copilot group policy

+1. Head over to the Microsoft Download Center and grab the Visual Studio [Group Policy Administrative Template files (ADMX/ADML)](https://www.microsoft.com/en-us/download/details.aspx?id=104405).
+It’ll ask you where you want the files to be downloaded, please ensure the location is ‘C:\Windows\PolicyDefinitions'.

-1. In the **Local Group Policy Editor** in Windows, find **Copilot Settings**, and select a group policy.
+2. Open the **Windows Local Group Policy Editor**, Navigate to Computer Configuration > Administrative Templates > Visual Studio > **Copilot Settings** and select a group policy.

    :::image type="content" source="media/vs-2022/copilot-inbox/Intune-Group-Poilcy.png" alt-text="Screenshot of Group Policy to block copilot for indivduals." lightbox="media/vs-2022/copilot-inbox/Intune-Group-Poilcy.png":::

-1. Once you select your group policy, configure the policy to enable or disable.
+3. Once you select your group policy, configure the policy to enable or disable.

    :::image type="content" source="media/vs-2022/copilot-inbox/CFI-group-poilcy.png" alt-text="Screenshot of Group Policy to block copilot for individuals." lightbox="media/vs-2022/copilot-inbox/CFI-group-poilcy.png":::

-5. Save your configuration and the policy is live.
+4. Restart your Visual Studio instance to pick up the new policy changes